 One mistake leaders make is that they feel they need to be the only accountable person.
 This isn’t always true.
 There are a few signs that show you could benefit from improving accountability in your team.

-However, when you don’t know the details of the work, you may need to improve accountability by delegating to somebody to take charge.
+However, when you don’t know the details of the work, you may need to improve accountability by delegating to somebody else to take charge.
 Give them the responsibility to manage the technical work, because they are the best person to understand it.

 2. Improve accountability when too many people are involved